-She states that she wakes up with “miraculous disbelief” at the wonder of her day to day experience today.
+She states that today, she wakes up with “miraculous disbelief” at the wonder of her day to day experience.

-Not unlike another patient, Rose, who talks about feeling the beauty of so many simple moments in life, after 25 years of chronic suicidality while she was treated with multiple psych meds that landed her in bed for the better part of two years after discontinuing them.
+Not unlike another patient, Rose, who talks about feeling the beauty of simple moments in life, after 25 years of chronic suicidality.
+Rose was treated with multiple psych meds that landed her in bed for the better part of two years after discontinuing them.

 These women have been to hell.

 But they have not only survived it, they have risen like the proverbial Phoenix from the smoldering ash.
 They have been reborn, washed over with deep gratitude for every bit and piece of their process – the process that led them to where they are today.
 Vital.
 Open.
 In rapture with life.

 We are at an auspicious time in the history of humanity.
 A meaningful parallel to Rose and Ali’s stories, We, as a people, are drowning in the errors of our ways.
 We have operated from an energy of the unbalanced masculine, leading us to decimate the natural world and the web of nature.
 We have promised ourselves more ease and freedom through science and technology and are left indentured servants to the Machine.
 We are disconnected and lost, suffering, and for good reason.

 Amidst this, there are lights surfacing.
 There is mass awakening underway.
 There are paths to a kind of human experience that we know, in our hearts, is our birthright.
 We are finding each other, touching our own souls, and healing inside and out.